sivasankar-valipi/Redhat-cluster-lab-pacemaker/03-Pacemaker_Installation.md/01_Pacemaker_Installation.md

 subscription-manager status

-This system is not yet registered.
+If,this system is not yet registered.

 #### Note: You need a Red Hat account with an active RHEL subscription.
 For a lab, this could be a Developer Subscription or another eligible subscription.